Health Care Screening

 Immunizations

-Tetanus – Every 10 years
+DPT (Diptheria, Pertussis, Tetanus) – Every 10 years

-Zostavax® Shingles Vaccine – Over age 60
+Pneumococcal Vaccine – Over age 60 or high risk groups (every 5-10 years)

-Hepatitis B – High Risk Groups
+Hepatitis A and B – High Risk Groups/Travel

 American Cancer Society Recommends